 This time of year my husband and I have a stack of Christmas movies we would love to watch, but life never affords the time for that.
 Maybe, if we are fortunate, we can manage to watch one or two of them.
 When we are trying to decide which one to watch first it never fails we both choose the same one -- A Christmas Carol.

 |(Photo credit: jypsygen)|

 One of my favorite scenes comes at the end of the movie.
 Ebeneezer, with a heart that has opened up to the Christ-child of Christmas, sits at his desk waiting for his clerk Bob Cratchit to come in for the morning.
-He plans to pretend to be angry but is going to raise his salary and offer to help him raise his family as well.
+He plans to pretend to be angry but is going to raise Bob's salary and offer to help him raise his family as well.
 He is giddy with delightful anticipation.

 I once had the same exact feeling.

 The hospital were I worked had a department for childbirth education and community marketing and my friend Denise was the Department Head.
 She was a nurse as well as a lactation consultant and had always wanted to work in Labor & Delivery although she had never had the opportunity to do so.
 I worked in this department with Denise for a year until the hospital downsized and I returned to my job in Labor & Delivery.

 Shortly after I returned to L&D, I became the Assistant Nurse Manager of the unit.
 Within a few months, we had a job opening and knowing that Denise was looking for a clinical position, I suggested her to my Nurse Manager.
 My manager loved the idea and wanted us to offer Denise the position.
 I asked Anne if she would let me make the offer to Denise, and she graciously agreed.